23Vanessa/GetAir-/README.md

 ## Download
-Download the pack from [releases tab](https://github.com/harfbuzz/harfbuzzjs/releases) of the project, or just download t
+Download the pack from [releases tab](https://github.com/harfbuzz/harfbuzzjs/releases) of the project, or just download the [demo page](https://harfbuzz